Mastering the Research Paper: Structure, Abstracts, Introductions, and Essential Writing Tips

 -

-Middle Sentences: Describe the research problem, methodology, and key findings.
+Middle Sentences: Describe the problem, methodology, and key findings.

 -

-Last Sentence: Conclude with the significance or impact of your research.
+Last Sentence: Conclude with the significance or impact.

 -